 We may from time to time offer and sell common units representing limited partner interests in DCP Midstream Partners, LP.
-Our common units are listed for trading on the New York Stock Exchange, or NYSE, under the symbol "DPM."
-On June 13, 2012, the last reported sale price of our common units on the NYSE was \$39.20.
+Our common units are listed for trading on the NYSE under the symbol "DPM."

 DCP Midstream Operating, LP, may, in one or more offerings, offer and sell its debt securities, which will be fully and unconditionally guaranteed by us, and may also be guaranteed by one or more of our subsidiaries.
 We will provide information in the related prospectus supplement for the trading market, if any, for any debt securities DCP Midstream Operating, LP may offer.